Production Settings

 Default Hourly Rate

-The default hourly rate to use for labour tracking.
-This hourly rate can be overridden for each user under the User Settings.
-See the Users document for how to do this.
+Enter the default hourly rate for labour tracking.
+This rate can be overridden for individual users in User Settings.

 Custom Fields